-- Economics 114, 144

-- Introduction to Transport Economics 214

-- Transport and Land Economics 244
+- Economics 114, 144 - Transport Economics 214, 244

 348 (24) Transport Modal Economics and Management (4L)

 This module comprehensively discusses the operational environment for shipping, air and rail.
 Modal cost and market structures for shipping, air and rail transport are thoroughly studied.
 Supply, demand and rates for shipping, air, and rail transport are discussed.
 Particular attention is paid to the demand for these transport modes and the factors that determine demand.
 Government interest in and the regulation of transport infrastructure and operations for the various modes are presented.
 The importance of shipping, air and rail transport for international trade and economic growth is discussed in the last section of the module.